Last Updated on

 In fact having a number of bungee chords on hand can make assembling and dis-assembling the backpack a faster process.

-Finally, study the assembly of large, store-bought backpacks.
+Finally, study the assembly of large, store-bought backpacks and in particular the best survival backpacks that you can find.
 Notice the height of the arm straps, as well as the chest straps and waist straps (which fit like a belt, and clip together at your waist-line).
 Then figure out how to double up small sections of rope to create your own chest and waist straps, giving you a more secure fit and helping to stabilize the load on your back so it’s better balanced.

 Where the weather is concerned, consider a small number of industrial size heavy duty trash bags.
 Just one of these can be pulled over the top of the backpack during wet conditions or (if setting up camp in a storm) over your sleeping bag to help protect it from the weather.

 A few thoughts and words on faith

 There’s a good chance you’re on this website casually reading, starting to seriously consider the idea of catastrophic natural disasters taking place that perhaps are from the pages of Revelation (the last chapter in the Bible) – or perhaps you believe that global warming is leading to a dangerous increase in unstable weather.

 A large number of Christians believe these events will occur, and that the signs of these events are happening in the world today.
 Many — including some of the staff here at SoS — hope to escape the “wrath of God” when His “righteous” judgments against the wickedness of mankind begin taking place here on earth.